google/xsecurelock/README.md

   Therefore a crash of these processes will not unlock the screen, which means that these processes are allowed to do "possibly dangerous" things.
 * The main process is kept minimal and only uses C, POSIX and X11 APIs.
-This limits the possible influence from bugs in external libraries.
+This limits the possible influence from bugs in external libraries, and allows for easy auditing.
 * The main process regularly refreshes the screen grabs in case they get lost for whatever reason.
 * The main process regularly brings its window to the front, to avoid leaking